Carlson Leadership & Public Service Center

 Service-learning is a learning experience that combines service with the community with structured preparation and reflection opportunities.
 Service opportunities are tied to academic coursework and address concerns that are identified and articulated by the community.

 As students engage in service-learning, they learn about the context in which service is provided, the connection between their service and their academic coursework, and their roles as community members.

 - Complete the Self-Placement Form

-This form is for those that missed online registration and or those that are under 18.
+- Download Acknowledgement of Risk Form – this form is for those that missed online registration and or those that are under 18.
 The Carlson Center must receive a signed copy of this form before you begin volunteering at a service-learning site.